jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-I add a float_ as a key
+I add a :py:class:`float` as a key

 .. code-block:: python